 JET is a Java software infrastructure that supports parallel processing of CPU-intensive problems that can be programmed in the Master/Worker paradigm.
 There is a Master process that is responsible for the decomposition of the problem into small and independent tasks.
 The tasks are distributed among the Worker processes that execute a quite simple cycle: receive a task, compute it and send the result back to the master.
 The Master is responsible for gathering the partial results and to merge them into the problem solution.
 Since every task is independent from each other, there is no need for communication between worker processes.

 The Worker processes execute as Java applets inside a Web browser.
-The user just needs to access a Web page by using a Java-enabled browser.
-Then, she just has to click somewhere inside the page and one Worker applet is downloaded to the client machine.
-This applet will communicate with a JET Master that executes on the same remote machine where the Web page came from.
-Figure 8 presents the structure of the JET virtual machine.
+The user that wants to volunteer his spare CPU cycles to a JET computation just need to access a Web page by using a Java-enabled browser.
+Then, she just has to click somewhere inside the page and one Worker Applet is downloaded to the client machine.
+This Applet will communicate with a JET Master that executes on the same remote machine where the Web page came from.
+Figure 5 presents the structure of the JET virtual machine.

 The volunteer machines may join and leave the computation at any instant of time.
 Thereby, the execution environment is completely dynamic.
-The JET system provides mechanisms to tolerate failures in the applications and include support for dynamic task distribution.
+The JET system provides some mechanisms to tolerate the frequent changes on the parallel virtual machine and include support for dynamic task distribution.
 These mechanisms are used for faulttolerance and load-balancing purposes.

-Figure 8: The Structure of the JET virtual machine.
+Figure 5: The Structure of the JET virtual machine.